covenant-org/luminary/isaac_sim_lab/reports_05_2025.md

 ```
 - To keep testing, code was added to ignore the audio in case is not available
 - Next thing is to add the funcionality of a visual alarm instead of a sound one

+# Activity Report - 13/05/2025

+**Email:** brandon@nuclea.solutions

+## Main Updates
+- Another Python script was created to analyze and obtain the streaming videos from the 16 Fimex cameras, which resulted in 32 channels, as each camera offers a main channel with higher resolution and a secondary channel with lower resolution.
+- The purpose of this script is to locally save one minute of footage from each camera with a delay of 1 to 5 seconds from the live stream.
+This recorded video no longer has issues with fluidity or quality, but the downside is that it’s not entirely live.
+- It was detected that cameras 9, 10, and 11 on their main channel (channel 1) do not correctly record the full minute locally — they only save one literal second.
+However, the same cameras on their secondary channel (channel 2) do record the full minute correctly.
+The cause of this issue has not yet been identified.
+- An attempt was made to reinstall the drivers to get the GPU on the Zeus computer working properly again, in order to transfer the Python script there and run it as a service.
+However, the system still does not properly detect the graphics card.